Xpktro/contest-scorer/README.md

 }
 ```

 The `missingParticipants` array will contain all stations that were contacted but didn't submit logs, as long as `allowMissingParticipants` is set to `true`.
-These stations won't appear in the `results` array but they will award points if they meet the minimum appearance treshold with `minimumContacts` if defined.
+These stations won't appear in the `results` array but they can award points if they meet the minimum appearance threshold defined by any `minimumContacts` rules.

 The CSV output contains only the callsign and total score, while the JSON output contains the full detailed result object.